thaliproject/Thali_CordovaPlugin/README.md

 ### pre-requirements
  1. You need to have Android SDK installed.
 You can get Android studio from: http://developer.android.com/sdk/index.html
- 2. You need to have Cordova installed, more details see: http://cordova.apache.org/docs/en/2.3.0/guide_getting-started_android_index.md.html
+ 2. Follow the instructions here to install node.js, Cordova and whatever platforms you require (e.g. cordova plafrom add android).

 ### Additional requirements
 1. For command line build process, you should use gradle, thus you need to set system environment variable ANDROID_BUILD to gradle